Interface Design for Liquid Rhythm on a Touch Screen

 There is an ongoing collaboration in the works between WaveDNA, SmithsonMartin, and music teacher Sina Fallah.
 Together, we are working toward building a uniquely powerful yet simplified interface for students to learn about creating music.

 WaveDNA’s Liquid Rhythm has a robust interface for creating rhythm tracks.
 While it can be used with a touch screen, we wanted to utilize an interface design more appropriate for touch so that students would be able to use it very easily.
-To do so, we needed a couple things.
+To do so, we needed a couple of things.
 The first thing was the hardware.
 SmithsonMartin provided the touch-sensing technology, called G4 Overlay Touch Frame, from PQ Labs.
 (A “touch frame” is a large, empty frame.
 The inside of the frame is lined with an array of infrared sensors that detect fingers that pass through them.)
 We applied the touch frame to the frame of a 32″ TV.
 This worked great.
 We then enlisted the help of SmithsonMartin’s Emulator software.
 It’s specifically designed to act as the ‘middle layer’ between a hardware touch interface, and non-touch-optimized music software.
 Essentially, it’s a highly customizable ‘virtual touch interface’ that allows users to create buttons and sliders to send and receive MIDI.

 After applying the PQ Labs’ touch frame to the 32″ TV, we began designing the Emulator skin.
 The goals for the interface design of the Emulator skin were twofold.
 1) Provide a very easy workflow for beginner users to create rhythm tracks.
 2) Facilitate the education of rhythmic structures by revealing visualizations provided by Liquid Rhythm’s interface.